wavefrontHQ/docs/pages/doc/alerts_dependencies.md

 If you decide to change the thresholds for any of the conditions in alerts B or C, the change is automatically propagated to alerts A and B because A and B depend on whether those alerts fire, not on the specific value of the thresholds for the metrics in alerts B and C.

-### Use Case Example 2: Alert if more than X sources are firing
+### Use Case Example 2: Alert if more than X sources are firing from another alert

 Suppose you want to write an alert, alert A, that only fires when alert B has more than 5 sources firing.